/* Google Analytics */ Policies & Procedures | ABROADERABROADER

 e) ABROADER application form

-*Additional requirements: Interns in the fields of Architecture, Graphic Design and Journalism & Media might need to submit a sample/portfolio of their work.
+*Additional requirements: Interns in the fields of Architecture, Graphic Design and Journalism & Media, Computer Science might need to submit a sample/portfolio of their work.

-After reviewing the internship application, ABROADER will have an Information Interview with the intern.
+After reviewing the internship application, ABROADER will have an informational interview with the intern.
 After that, a Conditional Offer Letter will be sent to notify the intern of the admissions decision.
 To confirm your acceptance of the offer, the intern must further submit:

 • Completed, signed, and dated Conditional Offer Letter – agreeing on the Terms and Conditions (e-signature is acceptable)